spryker/spryker-docs/docs/scos/dev/guidelines/testing-guidelines/available-test-helpers.md

 - `assertStorageHasKey()`: Use this method to validate that entry with the given ID exists in Storage.
 - `assertStorageNotHasKey()`: Use this to validate that entry with the given ID does not exist in Storage.
 - `getClient()`: Use this method to retrieve SearchClient that uses the in-memory storage.
-- `cleanupInMemoryStorage()`: Use this method when you need to clean up the in-memory storage.
+- `cleanupInMemoryStorage()`: Use this method to clean up the in-memory storage.

 <a name="queuehelper"></a>

 #### QueueHelper

 When you have this helper, an in-memory queue adapter is automatically used instead of the ones defined on the project side.
-This lets you work with [Queue](https://github.com/spryker/queue) in a synchronous way, for example, when using together with the [Publish and Synchronization tests](/docs/scos/dev/guidelines/testing-guidelines/publish-and-synchronization-testing.html).
+This lets you synchronously work with [Queue](https://github.com/spryker/queue)—for example, when using it together with the [Publish and Synchronization tests](/docs/scos/dev/guidelines/testing-guidelines/publish-and-synchronization-testing.html).

 {% info_block infoBox %}

-To use QueueClient with the in-memory search you can either use the `QueueHelper::getClient()` method or `$locator->queue()->client()`
+To use `QueueClient` with the in-memory search, you can either use the `QueueHelper::getClient()` method or `$locator->queue()->client()`

 {% endinfo_block %}

 This helper has the following methods:

-- `assertMessagesConsumedFromEventQueue()`: Triggers `QueueFacade::startTask()` which starts consuming messages from the given queue.
+- `assertMessagesConsumedFromEventQueue()`: Triggers `QueueFacade::startTask()`, which starts consuming messages from the given queue.
 This method also ensures that all messages consumed from the queue are either *acknowledged*, *rejected*, or *errored*.
 When something went wrong in the process, the helper informs about that.
 - `assertQueueMessageCount()`: Use this method to validate that at least the passed number of entries exists in the queue.
-- `assertMessagesConsumedFromQueueAndSyncedToStorage()`: Use this method to start the task for consuming message from the queue.
+- `assertMessagesConsumedFromQueueAndSyncedToStorage()`: Use this method to start the task for consuming the message from the queue.
 Optionally, you can pass `$expectedStorageKeyThatShouldExist` to also make an assertion on Storage.
-- `assertMessagesConsumedFromQueueAndUpdatedInStorage()`: Use this method to start the task for consuming message from the queue.
+- `assertMessagesConsumedFromQueueAndUpdatedInStorage()`: Use this method to start the task for consuming the message from the queue.
 Optionally, you can pass  `$expectedStorageKeyThatShouldExist` to also make an assertion on Storage.
-- `assertMessagesConsumedFromQueueAndRemovedFromStorage()`: Use this method to start the task for consuming message from the queue.
+- `assertMessagesConsumedFromQueueAndRemovedFromStorage()`: Use this method to start the task for consuming the message from the queue.
 Optionally, you can pass `$expectedStorageKeyThatShouldExist` to also make an assertion on Storage.
-- `assertMessagesConsumedFromQueueAndSyncedToSearch()`: Use this method to start the task for consuming message from the queue.
+- `assertMessagesConsumedFromQueueAndSyncedToSearch()`: Use this method to start the task for consuming the message from the queue.
 Optionally, you can pass `$expectedSearchKeyThatShouldExist` to also make an assertion on Search.
-- `assertMessagesConsumedFromQueueAndUpdatedInSearch()`: Use this method to start the task for consuming message from the queue.
+- `assertMessagesConsumedFromQueueAndUpdatedInSearch()`: Use this method to start the task for consuming the message from the queue.
 Optionally, you can pass `$expectedSearchKeyThatShouldExist` to also make an assertion on Search.
-- `assertMessagesConsumedFromQueueAndRemovedFromSearch()`: Use this method to start the task for consuming message from the queue.
+- `assertMessagesConsumedFromQueueAndRemovedFromSearch()`: Use this method to start the task for consuming the message from the queue.
 Optionally, you can pass `$expectedSearchKeyThatShouldExist` to also make an assertion on Search.
 - `getClient()`: Use this method to retrieve SearchClient that uses the in-memory queue.
-- `cleanupInMemoryQueue()`: Use this method when you need to cleanup the in-memory queue.
+- `cleanupInMemoryQueue()`: Use this method to clean up the in-memory queue.

 ### Zed helpers